xin-huang/dadi-cli/README.md

 ``` bash
 conda install -c conda-forge dill ndcctools
 ```
+Or go to the [CCTools Documentation](https://cctools.readthedocs.io/en/stable/install/).
+CCTools is only avalible for Mac and Linux computers.

 This example has been tested for submitting jobs to a `Slurm Workload Manager`.
 First we want to submit a factory.